syncfusion-content/blazor-docs/blazor/pivot-table/getting-started-webapp.md

 ## Initializing Blazor pivot Table component

-Add the Syncfusion Blazor pivot Table component in the **~/Components/Pages/*.razor** file.
-If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/*.razor` component, as follows:
+Add the Syncfusion Blazor pivot Table component in the **~Pages/.razor** file.
+If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/.razor` component, as follows:

 {% tabs %}
 {% highlight razor %}

 @* desired render mode define here *@
-@rendermode InteractiveServer
+@rendermode InteractiveAuto

 {% endhighlight %}
 {% endtabs %}